AlecBrooks/linked-blog-starter-md/publish/Palmer Penguins Review.md

 ---
 title: "Palmer Penguins Review"
 excerpt: "A Predictive Model Approach"
-date: 2024-8-1
+date: "2024-8-1"
-author: Alec Brooks
+author:
-name: Alec Brooks
+  name: "Matthew Wong"
+  url: "URL to a pic for the author"
+ogImage:
+  url: "URL to an image to set the og Image for SEO"
 ---
 # Palmer Penguins Review: a Predictive Model Approach